Homemade Fish Food Pellets

 Q: I’ve been experimenting with cornmeal and other grains as food sources for the fish in my small farm pond, and I’d like to compress these various feeds into fish food pellets.
 Do you know where I can locate an inexpensive device that can press grain into small balls for use as homemade fish food?

-To make very small amounts of feed, you can do as we did at the New Alchemy Institute for our feeding trials: Mix your ingredients with a hand grinder or a blender until you achieve a fairly stiff paste.
+To make very small amounts of pellets for fish, you can do as we did at the New Alchemy Institute for our feeding trials: Mix your ingredients with a hand grinder or a blender until you achieve a fairly stiff paste.
 Next, adapt a caulking gun to squirt this material out in a bead of the appropriate diameter (devices used in fancy pastry preparation should also work).
-Bake the resulting toothpaste-like material in an oven until it hardens, then chop or break it into pellets.
+Bake the resulting toothpaste-like material in an oven until it hardens, then chop or break it into fish pellets.

 Online Store Logo